dangoslen/dangoslen-me-site/content/blog/re-learning-ansible-from-scratch.md

 ## What is Ansible?
 Ansible is essentially a provisioning and configuration management tool.
 You write _mostly_ declarative `.yml` files to specify the desired state of a machine.
 The idea is that instead of having to write code to handle various pre-existing states of the machine ("Does this file exist?"), you simply say (aka *declare*) the desired state you want the machine to be in.
 This idea is usually referred to as a [desired state model].

 Ansible is _mostly_ declarative.
 What I might be that is that Ansible strives to be as declarative as possible and hide the specific commands performed from the user.
-However, Ansible also has the ability to do loops, concatenate lists, and do mappings of data-strucutres.
-You can even run snippets of python code as [filters]() to do more complex commands.
+However, Ansible also has the ability to do loops, concatenate lists, and do mappings of data-structures.
+You can even run snippets of python code as [filters]() to do more complex commands/transformations.

-This is a

 ## How Does it Work?
 Ansible works by essentially creating ssh connections to a set of target hosts, copying python code to those machines, and executing that python on those machines to make changes to the system.

 Ansible is also stateless.
-This is even more pronounced now with tools like Terraform gaining in popularity - which *are* stateful.
+This is even more pronounced now with tools like Terraform - which is stateful - gaining in popularity.

 With Ansible, you typically have the following components:
 * **Inventory** - a collection of machines/hosts you want to control/configure.
 You can group them into hierarchies with children, etc. You can also target multiple groups using various patterns and limit commands.

-* **Modules** - modules are essentially an API group for Ansible.
-When creating your roles or tasks

-* **Tasks** - tasks are the lowest element in Ansible that does something.
-Tasks utilize modules provided by Ansible or the Ansible community to perform
+* **Modules** - modules are essentially abstrations to controlling a target host.
+Think of them as a API layer provided by Ansible for all the things you would want to do on a host.
+You use various modules to interact with different parts of the hosts you are changing.
+Modules tend to be aligned with either a specific machine sub-system (files, packages, networking), commonly used packages (systemctl), but also exist for cloud providers or specific vendor related taks.

+* **Tasks** - tasks are single invocations of a module.
+They tend to be extremely small and make incremental changes.
+Think of a task as interacting with a specific API for the host you are targeting.
+Tasks utilize modules to accomplish this interaction

 * **Roles** - roles are effectively a grouping of tasks.
 In many Ansible projects, you will have playbooks that invoke a series of plays as roles with specific vars (see [vars]() below).
 Roles tend to be thought of as the core building block for  Ansible as they can allow someone to group all the tasks needed for a specific desired state.
 For example, installing and starting a database onto a host.